A woman is holding a large white LOKALT pillow with a black and grey decorative illustration over her head.

 2013

-BEDRIVA was the very first IKEA social entrepreneur limited edition collection, made in collaboration with local artisans from Doi Tung in northern Thailand.
-It offered handmade pottery and textiles pieces including serving plates, bowls, and vases; as well as hand-woven textiles such as throws and table mats.
+BEDRIVA was the very first IKEA social entrepreneur limited edition collection, made with local artisans from Doi Tung in northern Thailand.
+It offered handmade dinnerware and vases as well as hand-woven textiles.

-UPPTAGEN, FNITTRA and LYKTRANKA featured hand-embroidered textiles and woven baskets made of natural fibres.
+UPPTAGEN, FNITTRA and LYKTRANKA featured hand-embroidered textiles and baskets in natural fibres.
 The collection was created in collaboration with Industree Producer Transform and Swaayam Kala in India.

 VERKAN featured handmade products such as plates, bowls, vases, throws and cushion covers.
 The collection was made with local artisans from Doi Tung in northern Thailand.